Master of Science in Environmental Analysis (MSEA) Degree

 The MSEA degree is a non-thesis master's degree.
 For general university requirements, please see Non-Thesis Master's Degrees.
 For additional requirements, regulations, and procedures for all graduate programs, please see All Graduate Students.
 Students pursuing the MSEA degree must complete:

-- A minimum of 30 credit hours of graduate-level study (coursework at the 500-level or above).
+- A minimum of 30 credit hours of graduate-level study (graduate semester credit hours, coursework at the 500-level or above).

-- A minimum of 24 credit hours must be taken at Rice University.
+- A minimum of 24 graduate semester credit hours must be taken at Rice University.

 - A minimum residency enrollment of one fall or spring semester of part-time graduate study at Rice University.

-- A minimum GPA of 2.67 in required coursework.
+- A minimum overall GPA of 2.67 or higher in all Rice coursework.

 Note: Some of the listed courses are not offered every year, and some may also have prerequisites or require instructor permission.

 The courses listed below satisfy the requirements for this degree program.
-In certain instances, courses not on this official list may be substituted upon approval of the program's academic advisor, or where applicable, the department or program's Director of Graduate Studies.
-(Course substitutions must be formally applied and entered into Degree Works by the department or program's Official Certifier.)
+In certain instances, courses not on this official list may be substituted upon approval of the program's academic advisor or, where applicable, the department or program's Director of Graduate Studies.
+Course substitutions must be formally applied and entered into Degree Works by the department or program's Official Certifier.
+Additionally, these course substitutions must be approved by the Office of Graduate and Postdoctoral Studies.
 Students and their academic advisors should identify and clearly document the courses to be taken.

 Summary